ITensor/website/docs/cppv3/classes/indexset.md

   Remove all tags of the indices in this IndexSet.

-  Optionally, only remove the tags of the listed indices, or indices with the matching tags.
+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.addTags(TagSet tsadd, ...)`